Antony (footballer, born 2000): Ajax

 On 23 February 2020, Ajax signed Antony on a five-year deal, effective from 1 July 2020, for an initial £13 million, which could have risen to £18.2 million.
 He made his debut for the club on 13 September 2020, scoring the only goal of an away win over Sparta Rotterdam.
 He made his debut in the UEFA Champions League on 27 October, in a 2–2 draw against Atalanta, leaving the field in the 90th minute, following a collision with Ruslan Malinovskyi, before scoring his first goal in the competition on 3 November 2020, in a 2–1 away win over Midtjylland.

 During the 2020–21 season, Antony competed with David Neres for a spot in the starting line-up, eventually appearing to 46 times.
-He finished the season with 11 goals and 10 assists, including a goal in the 3–1 defeat of Vitesse in the domestic cup final, helping Ajax win the domestic double of the Eredivisie and the KNVB Cup.
+He finished the season with eleven goals and ten assists, including a goal in the 3–1 defeat of Vitesse in the domestic cup final, helping Ajax win the domestic double of the Eredivisie and the KNVB Cup.

 The following season, despite the signings of Mohamed Daramy and Steven Berghuis, Antony kept his place in the starting line-up, and with his two goals and five assists against Sporting CP and Borussia Dortmund, Ajax became the first Dutch club to win all six Champions League group games in the competition's history.
 His three goals and one assist earned him the league's Player of the Month and Talent of the Month award for December.
-On 20 March, Antony scored a late winner in a 3–2 victory against De Klassieker rivals Feyenoord in Eredivisie, five minutes into the added time, before being sent off, after receiving a second yellow card seconds later for time wasting.
+On 20 March, Antony scored a late winner in a 3–2 victory against De Klassieker rivals Feyenoord in the Eredivisie, five minutes into the added time, before being sent off, after receiving a second yellow card seconds later for time wasting.